alexrogermoya/lsds-2025-48-t2-p202/projects/2-sparkrdd/README.md

 ![screenshot S4Q0-8](./images/S4Q0/S4Q0-8.png)

+*Note: this is not the correct output, since we did this previously to change the code to have less RT counts*

 # Additional exercises

 You can earn an additional 2 marks (over 10) on this project's grade by working on additional exercises.
 To earn the full +2, you need to complete 4 additional exercises.